Considering The Possible Advantages of Health Savings Accounts (HSAs) for Clergy

 To make the case for an HSA plan, consider this example:

-Gold Plan Example: The cost to the congregation for the Gold plan, which covers Health Insurance, Disability, Basic Group Life and Retiree Support for this family will be: $21,480.
-For the clergy family, the Gold plan family annual deductible is $2,400 and the out of pocket maximum is $7,600.
+Gold Plan Example: The calculated cost to the congregation (using the Portico Calculator) for the Gold plan for this family will be: $22,500.
+For the clergy family, the Gold plan family annual deductible is $2,600, after which they will pay 20% of the healthcare costs up to the out of pocket maximum of $8,200.

-If the HSA rolls over using the above example and costs were to stay the same in the years to follow, in just 4 years the entire out of pocket maximum for the Silver plan will be available in the HSA account.
+If the HSA rolls over using the above example and costs were to stay the same in the years to follow, in as little as 4 years the entire out of pocket maximum for the Silver plan can be saved and available in the HSA account.
 After this time, the HSA continues to grow in value and eventually, whatever is not used can be a supplement to retirement functioning similarly to a traditional IRA.
 In this created example, the silver plan is a huge winner!

-Important: For 2017, A little research here could yield big heath care savings for pastors.
+Important: For 2019, A little research here could yield big heath care savings for pastors.
 It is worth the time to research this option closely, but this must be done quickly, as churches must make their health care medal elections very soon.
 Please don't take the above as gospel as you consider your choices.
 Make your own informed health care elections and do your due diligence into these options.
 Do your own math!
 No one option fits all.
-For Portico members, here's the link to the page where you can compare directly the deductible realities for the Platinum+, Gold+, Silver + (with HSA) and Bronze+ (with HSA).

 Hidden Truths in Pastoral Ministry